hhu-bsinfo/dxram/doc/Applications.md

 # DXApp using further dependencies (external jars)
-If you need further dependencies for your applications loaded to the JVM before your dxapp is loaded, because your dxapp uses them, create an implementation of *AbstractApplicationDependency* and put it into the same jar file as your dxapp.
-The application loader of DXRAM scans the jar for all classes implementating *AbstractApplicationDependency* and loads the dependencies returned by the *getDependencies* method.
+If you need further dependencies for your applications loaded to the JVM before your dxapp is loaded, because your dxapp uses them, override the *getExternalDependencies* method in your dxapp implementation.

 # DXApps using other DXApps
 You can also compile a dxapp package that is used by another dxapp as some sort of library.
-Use the main method for library initialization and don't run any "processing code".
+Override the *init* method to initialize your library and don't execute anything in main.
 If main returns, the dxapp is not unloaded.
-However, you have to ensure that your "library" is loaded before your dxapp using it.
-Enable your dxapp to use a configuration file (return true on *useConfigurationFile*, see examples) and configure the *m_startOrderId* accordingly.
+Furthermore, you have to ensure that your "library" is loaded before your dxapp using it.
+Enable your dxapp to use a configuration file (return true on *useConfigurationFile*, see examples) and configure the *m_initOrderId* for your "library" and application accordingly.